Add a credit note to a sales invoice

 The reference field is optional on both invoices and credit notes however if you've used a reference on the original invoice this will be copied onto the credit note that you're creating for that invoice.
 You can edit or delete the reference number already supplied if you don't want one or would rather add a different one to the invoice.
 Enter a combination of letters and/or numbers.
 As with the credit note number, you can free-text search in Sales by the reference you've used on a credit note once you've created and saved or approved it.

 If your organization is on a Premium Business Edition with multi-currency pricing plan, you can select a foreign currency that you've already added, or click Add currency to add a new one.
 You can also edit the exchange rate if required.

 Credit note details - item, description, price, account, tax

-The information from the invoice you're crediting will already be displayed in the relevant fields on the credit note and you can edit any field as necessary.
+The information from the invoice you're crediting will already show in the credit note fields.
+You can edit any field you need to.

 - At this stage the credit note has not been saved so any of the fields in the grid can be edited.
 Just as you would if you were entering a new credit note (ie not from an invoice) you can change the item, description, quantity, price, account, tracking and add or remove lines as necessary from the credit note.
 Tab between fields on the grid or stretch and shrink columns to see more or less in a similar way to using a spreadsheet.
 If an inventory item was used on the original invoice, the item will display on the credit note and can be edited.